 New Testament scholar Richard Hays writes:

-In summary the weight of evidence leads to the conclusion that verses 1 Corinthians 14:34 and 35, which say women should be silent and not speak in the church, was not part of the original New Testament, but was written by a copyist who had strong feelings about women’s participation in Christian meetings.
+In summary the weight of evidence leads to the conclusion that verses 1 Corinthians 14:34-35, which say women should be silent and not speak in the church, was not part of the original New Testament, but rather was added at a later date, possibly by a copyist who had strong feelings about women’s participation in Christian meetings.
 Without these verses there is nothing in the New Testament to say that women must remain silent in church.